devicetree-org/devicetree-website/index.md

 The devicetree specification provides a full technical description of the devicetree data format and best practices.

-The devicetree.org technical steering commitee is the group responsible for developing, managing and promoting the devicetree specification.
-However, everyone is encouraged to get involved and yes there is a [GitHub project too](https://github.com/devicetree-org/devicetree-specification)!
-Further information about the devicetree standard and membership opportunities can be found throughout this website.
+Everyone is encouraged to get involved and yes there is a [GitHub project too](https://github.com/devicetree-org/devicetree-specification)!
+Further information about the devicetree standard can be found throughout this website.

 Please visit the following links at the top right to learn more and the links below to participate.